TatuLund/vaadin-create23/README.md

 docker-compose build app-2
 ```

 The compose file builds also HighCharts export service, Redis and Nginx containers.
 Redis is used by EventBus for sharing events within the cluster and Nginx is used as load balancer.
 As the free edition of Nginx does not support real sticky sessions the nginx.conf demonstrates one potential workaround for this problem.
+Furthermore
+the setup includes OpenTelemetry collector and Jaeger to view the telemetry data.

 ## License & Author